SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 `RasterizationMode`.
 Each fill also carries a raster interest rectangle; coverage outside it is zeroed.

+For antialiased fills the `CmdFill.coverage_threshold` word is reused to carry the perceptual coverage boost for text (the two uses are mutually exclusive, so no extra command word is needed).
+When non-zero, fine remaps partial coverage with the S-curve `f(a) = a + boost * a * (1 - a) * (2a - 1)`, equivalently a blend `(1 - boost) * a + boost * smoothstep(a)`: coverage above one half darkens and coverage below it lightens, so stems solidify while counters stay bright.
+The remap is monotone and range preserving, no pixel moves by more than `0.0962 * boost` coverage, and faint fringes keep at least `(1 - boost)` of their value, which bounds erosion of sub-half-pixel features.
+Only text fills carry a non-zero boost (`DrawingOptions.TextContrast`); plain vector fills, strokes, and clips always encode zero.
+This matches the CPU rasterizer's `AreaToCoverage` boost; the full derivation and the rationale versus Skia's mask-gamma remap live in `ImageSharp.Drawing/Processing/DRAWING_CANVAS.md` under "The TextContrast curve".

 The fine pass consumes data such as:

 - the segment buffer